-Space Reservations
+Space Reservation

-As with all requests to use College space, in order to further the effectiveness of the event and to avoid any conflicts in scheduling, faculty and staff organizers of expressive activity events that require the use of a College space are expected to reserve the space on the Events Management online portal.
-Students who are planning an event should consult with the Offices of Student Leadership and Events Planning to make space reservations.
-Usually, these spaces need to be reserved by students at least 2 weeks in advance.
-If an event cannot be planned in advance, the Organizer/Liaison must contact the Dean of Equity and Engagement or Associate Provost for Academic Affairs to determine the availability of space, and provide contact information before the event begins.
-Once an event is scheduled, the Office of Events Planning and/or appropriate administrative office (Dean of Equity and Engagement or Associate Provost for Academic Affairs) will assist with planning the event details as is needed and helpful.
+Faculty and staff organizers of expressive activity events that require a College space are expected to reserve the room on the Events Management online portal.
+Students planning an event should consult with the Offices of Student Engagement and College Events to make space reservations.
+These spaces need to be reserved at least two weeks in advance.
+If an event cannot be planned, the Organizer/Liaison must contact the Dean of Students or Dean of Belonging to determine the space availability and provide contact information before the event begins.
+Once an event is scheduled, the Office of College Events and the appropriate administrative office (\ Dean of Belonging or Dean of Students) will assist with planning the event details as needed and helpful.